matanui159/ReplaySorcery/README.md

 # WIP audio recording
-works, but it's out of sync yet
+works, but its still buggy and ugly

 # ReplaySorcery
 ## An open-source, instant-replay solution for Linux.